 (Is that line probably on a vinyl-scripted wood sign from Home Goods?
 Perhaps.
 But let’s roll with it anyways).

-These cookies are basically if like, a cappuccino and a Snickerdoodle had a baby.
-I really wanted to make a coffee cookie that didn’t have chocolate, cause I just think it overpowers the coffee flavor (don’t hate me).
+These cookies are basically like if a cappuccino and a Snickerdoodle had a baby.
+I really wanted to make a version that didn’t have chocolate, cause I just think it overpowers the coffee flavor (don’t hate me).
 So instead, I added some cardamom and cinnamon because I was feeling inspired by coffee hawaij.
-I took a page from the cookie queen herself, Sarah Kieffer, and pan-banged the cookies because I wanted that crispy edge, gooey interior situation.
-The result is a cookie that is so chewy, soft, and has the best combo of coffee, vanilla, and warm spice.
+Here’s just a few more highlights!

 Various white bowls filled with baking ingredients on a grey speckled table next to two sticks of butter, an egg, and a bottle of vanilla.